-With that said, the X100F is no GFX 50S of course, but it is no slouch either in the IQ department!
+With that said, the X100F is no GFX 50R (Amazon) of course, but it is no slouch either in the IQ department!
 Its 24 megapixel APS-C sensor produces detailed results, even at high ISO.
 And the 23mm f/2.0 is sharp at all settings and even has pleasing bokeh.
 Fujifilm is also known for producing amazing skin tones and having some of the best colors in the market (though that is often subjective).

 You can spend your time pixel peeping at images from a dozen different cameras, or you can realize that you’re better off making a choice and sticking with it!

 What about other fixed lens cameras?

 I picked a fixed lens mirrorless as the best travel camera, so why not one of the others currently on the market?

 Fujifilm’s own X70 is an amazing little camera but isn’t in production anymore, lacks a viewfinder and has soso IQ.

 The Sigma dp Quattro’s (Amazon) funky ergonomics wouldn’t provide the same joy of use (though some people might enjoy it), also lacks a viewfinder, doesn’t record video and has poor dynamic range and high ISO performance.

 A decent contender would be the Ricoh GR II (Amazon) as it is truly pocketable and shares some of the X100F’s features, but is getting old (though there are rumors of a GR III), also lacks a viewfinder, doesn’t have exposed readable dials, performs poorly at high ISO and is unexciting (which is subjective).

-The Leica Q is an astounding 24mpx full-frame camera with a gorgeous sharp stabilized lens (though the stabilization has been a subject of debate) with a built-in leaf shutter.
+The Leica Q (Amazon) is an astounding 24mpx full-frame camera with a gorgeous sharp stabilized lens (though the stabilization has been a subject of debate) with a built-in leaf shutter.
 Yet even with it’s similar shutter, it can only flash sync up to 1/500s (which to be fair, is still twice as fast as most DSLRs).
 It also lacks the built-in flash, is significantly larger and costs more than three times as much!

 Second best travel camera: Sony RX1R II (Amazon)